inarius/shadowGroupSync/README.md

 You can place the CSV file anywhere on the system, as long as the script can be told where to find it.

+Note: The script will not create the destination groups until there is at least one object to sync.
+This is to stop creating groups that will stay empty during the same sync run.

+However, groups will never be deleted, so empty groups can exist if a group is emptied.

 Usage
 ---------------------